Health Benefits of Olive Oil and Olive Extracts

 Olive oil is known for its health benefits (Sala-Vila et al. 2016).
 Diet patterns with higher intakes of olive oil are associated with a reduced risk of death from all causes (Sala-Vila et al. 2016).
-The 2015–2020 Dietary Guidelines For Americans suggests an oil intake of about 5 teaspoons daily for a standard diet of about 2000 calories (USDHHS and USDA 2015) This is less than the Mediterranean dietary pattern that can include consuming more than 4 tablespoons (12 teaspoons) of olive oil each day (Martinez-Gonzalez 2012).
+The 2015–2020 Dietary Guidelines for Americans suggest an oil intake of about 5 teaspoons daily for a standard diet of about 2000 calories (USDHHS and USDA 2015).
+This is less than the Mediterranean dietary pattern that may include consuming more than 4 tablespoons (12 teaspoons) of olive oil each day (Martinez-Gonzalez 2012).

 There are three common types of olive oil, namely virgin olive oil, refined olive oil, and olive pomace oil.
 Each has its unique processing method, flavor characteristics, composition, and food applications.

 Virgin olive oil is produced by crushing fresh olives, followed by the mechanical extraction of the oil.
 No heat or chemicals are used in this process.
 For the best quality olive oil, the fruit must be of high quality.
 Terms used to refer to the processing of olives for virgin olive oil include first-press, cold-pressed, or cold-extracted.
 This type of olive oil is the most flavorful and is potentially the most health-enhancing because it contains naturally occurring substances such as polyphenols (Buckland and Gonzalez 2015).

 Refined olive oil is produced from lower quality olive oil that undergoes a refining process that removes most of the free fatty acids, considered an undesirable component of oils, and other impurities in the oil.
 Potentially beneficial substances, such as polyphenols, are also removed during the refining process.
 The resulting oil is tasteless, colorless, and odorless, similar to commonly consumed refined vegetable oils (ISEO 2016).